Cascaded Sparse Feature Propagation Network for Interactive Segmentation: Related works

+In spite of their promising performances, existing approaches in the field typically rely on human-provided information in the input space.
+These methods encode positive and negative points provided by humans as Gaussian maps and expect the convolutional neural network (CNN) to propagate this information to unlabeled points.
+Additionally, several recent approaches~\cite{kirillov2023segment,liu2022simpleclick} have introduced transformer-based methods that effectively propagate user-provided information.
+However, these methods are limited in their resolution due to the constraints of the vision transformer architecture.

+In contrast to these approaches, we propose a cascaded sparse feature propagation network that leverages human-provided information on both low- and high-resolution feature maps.
+This allows for more effective utilization of the human-provided points.
+Furthermore, our approach adopts a global-to-local strategy, which aims to exclude the distraction from background regions and accurately localize the regions of interest identified by humans.
+Our strategy is simple and complementary to previous methods that focused on local region refinement.

-Graph neural networks (GNN)~\cite{gori2005new,scarselli2008graph} have been widely adopted to model long-range dependencies and there exists a large body of literature on this research topic~\cite{wu2020comprehensive}.
+\paragraph{Graph neural network:} Graph neural networks ~\cite{gori2005new,scarselli2008graph} have been widely adopted to capture long-range dependencies, and there exists a large body of literature on this research topic~\cite{wu2020comprehensive}.
 However, only a few works utilize GNNs in the task of interactive segmentation.
-In particular, based on the non-local networks~\cite{wang2018non}, Chen et al\cite{chen2021conditional} propose a conditional diffusion network for interactive segmentation, which performs non-local feature propagation on the global convolutional features and local-level pixels using color similarity.
+For instance, based on the non-local networks~\cite{wang2018non}, CDNet~\cite{chen2021conditional} proposes a conditional diffusion network for interactive segmentation, which performs non-local feature propagation on the global convolutional features and local-level pixels using color similarity.
 This mixed strategy tends to suffer from inaccurate foreground boundaries due to the low-resolution deep feature map and/or the noisy graph affinity estimated based on previous foreground masks or color similarity.
 In contrast, we propose a simple sparse attention-based non-local graph network to propagate the click information, which can be applied to a high-resolution feature map and generate more accurate masks.